VMRO – People's Party: History

+VMRO–NP was founded on 4 July 2004 by former VMRO–DPMNE leader Ljubčo Georgievski due to personal and ideological differences with his successor Nikola Gruevski.
+Vesna Janevska became the party's first president.
 In the 2006 parliamentary election, VMRO–NP won 6.1% of the vote and 6 seats in the Assembly.
 In the 2011 parliamentary election, VMRO–NP received 28,500 votes (2.51%), losing all of its seats.
-VMRO–NP remained an extra-parliamentary party until the 2020 parliamentary election, when it participated in the We Can alliance led by the Social Democratic Union of Macedonia and won one seat.
+In April 2007, Gjorgji Trendafilov became the party's leader.
+VMRO–NP remained an extra-parliamentary party until the 2020 parliamentary election, when it participated in the We Can alliance led by the Social Democratic Union of Macedonia (SDSM) and won one seat.
+Georgievski succeeded to the position of party president on 26 February 2012.